-- 1- PLANT MATERIAL.
-Shall be pest and desease free and of correct shape and form.
-Plants should be well advanced in the growing container but not potbound. - 2- STAKING Shall be hardwood timber stakes measuring 50x50x1800mm, three stakes per tree.
-Jute webbing or similar should be used to fix tree species to the stakes. - 3- MULCHING.
-Is to be placed in all areas of planting to a depth of 75mm.
-Mulch should be of 25mm river stones, decorative gravel or similar.
-A consistent depth of mulch is to be maintained for a period of 12 months following initial landscape installation.
+PLANT MATERIAL - Plants shall be pest and disese free and have correct shape and form.
+Plants shall be well advanced in the growing container but not be potbound.

+STAKING - Stakes shall be hardwood timber measuring 50 x 50 x 1800mm.
+Jute webbing or similar should be used to secure the tree species to the timber stakes.

+MULCHING - Mulch is to be placed in all areas of planting to a uniform depth of 75mm.
+Mulch should be hardwood woodchip, river gravel 5 - 10mm or similar.
+A consistent depth of mulch is to be maintained for a period of 12 months following the initial landscape installation.